Sdcrouse/interpolation-readme-v-000/README.md

 If you were committed to using single quotes in such a case, it would be the right time to use the alternative method (`'A group of flamingos is called a ' + answer + '.'`) which would work just fine.

+Just to clarify, this only applies to `puts` and other Ruby methods; it does NOT apply to variables.
+That is, `answer` can equal "Flamboyance" (double quotes) or 'Flamboyance' (single quotes) without affecting string interpolation.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/interpolation-readme' title='String Interpolation'>String Interpolation</a> on Learn.co and start learning to code for free.</p>